Soliloquiy/tweeter/README.md

 # Tweeter Project

-Tweeter is a front-end featured web application built with Node and Express that allow users to view a database of messages.
+Tweeter is a front-end featured web application built with Node and Express that allow users to view an aesthetic interface for a database of messages.
 The user can input a message and instantly see it updated on their screen in a neat textbox with randomized names, handles, and avatars.
-User functionality includes: a fixed header when scrolling, responsive layout design for different devices and screen sizes, and error boxes for incorrect inputs, which are displayed in a smooth transition with the ultimate effect of the tweet being submitted.
+User functionality includes: Fixed header when scrolling; Responsive layout design for different devices and screen sizes; Error boxes for incorrect inputs, which are displayed in a smooth transition with the ultimate effect of the tweet not being submitted.
 To put it briefly, Tweeter is a simple and efficient single-page Twitter clone.

 ## Getting Started